ytopt-team/ytopt/README.md

 cs.add([p0, p1, p2])
 ```
 Although the old format in ``ConfigSpace`` supports the quantization factor q,
-the new format does not support it.
+the new format does not support it anymore.

 # Tutorials